JakeHub852/bloodborne-blind/characters.md

 **First Encountered:** Session 01 — Central Yharnam window
 **Description:** Angry and suspicious.
 **Role:** Asks about safe places.
 May become important once a refuge is found.

+---

+## Viola (Old Yharnam)

+**First Encountered:** Session 02 — Old Yharnam Sewers **Description:** A worried young girl concerned for her mother.
+**Role:** Gives the **Tiny Music Box** — a key item.

+---
+Absolutely — here’s Father Gascoigne’s entry for **Characters I Meet** in the older format you prefer, spoiler-safe and clear:

+---

+## Father Gascoigne

+**First Encountered:** Session 02 — On the way to Cleric Beast arena, Central Yharnam **Description:** A hunter wielding a saw cleaver, fighting off beasts on a bridge.
+**Role:** A skilled hunter and figure tied to the hunt’s grim realities.
+A pivotal character encountered before facing the Cleric Beast.

+---